NathanShekita/Scraping-data-from-web-and-PDF-sources/README.md

 # Scrape data from PDFs
 Sometimes interesting data are only available in PDFs.
-In this repository, I extract New Haven crime data provided in weekly PDFs by the NHPD.
+In this repository, I extract crime data in New Haven, CT provided in weekly PDFs by the NHPD.